brettz9/asyouwish/README.md

 2. There is no need to expose globals in the SDK of "self" (as it is only a part of content scripts, so page-mod can utilize within a string) or "addon" (which is for page-worker content scripts).

+3. While it would be convenient to drop it, I decided to require the full "sdk/" path for consumers of low-level APIs since usage without it is to be deprecated (and perhaps low-level APIs may be more subject to change (and be browser-specific) anyways).

 Unresolved
 =========